Protect and Survive: Britain’s Cold War Revealed

 Graphic production by Stylo and LTD Limited

-Recently opened at The National Archives in London, marking the 70th anniversary of the formation of NATO and the 30th anniversary of the fall of the Berlin Wall.
-The exhibition design recalls the late 1970s and early 1980s at the height of the Cold War.
+This exhibition marks the 70th anniversary of the formation of NATO and the 30th anniversary of the fall of the Berlin Wall.
+The design recalls the late 1970s and early 1980s at the height of the Cold War.
 One half is conceived as a civil defence bunker telling the story of government planning and preparations for nuclear war.
 The other half is a domestic setting, focussed on daily life and cold war culture.
 Key exhibits include the 1980 Protect and Survive manual for households and the 1983 Wintex-Cimex NATO excercise files.

 We worked closely with the curatorial team to design authentic-looking fall-out maps, nuclear information charts, MI5 spy files and offical passes.
 We sought to strike a careful balance between new art and original archive material, so that visitors feel they are immersed in the period.
 Production techniques were varied and included laser engraved edge-lit acrylic maps, engraved acrylic signage and reproduction poster prints.